Identifying and defining landscape dryness thresholds for fires | Natural Hazards Research Australia

 The need to identify appropriate indicators was identified as a priority by the AFAC predictive services group (PSG).
 This project has been developed by a team designated by the PSG.

-This project will review and evaluate how well current landscape dryness products deliver critical operational intelligence, identify landscape dryness thresholds for mission critical events, and develop approaches for mapping landscape dryness to deliver operational intelligence.
+This project is reviewing and evaluating how well current landscape dryness products deliver critical operational intelligence, identify landscape dryness thresholds for mission critical events, and developing approaches for mapping landscape dryness to deliver operational intelligence.

 The outcomes will include improved accuracy of fire simulation systems and fire danger ratings systems, added value to seasonal forecasts and better interpretation of landscape condition monitoring systems.
 This will lead to enhanced community safety, better preparedness and reduced fire impacts.